This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License

 using Flux, Statistics

-using Flux: onehotbatch, onecold, crossentropy, throttle, @epochs
+using Flux: onehotbatch, onecold, crossentropy, throttle

 using Base.Iterators: repeated